 These groups will help you streamline your sales cycle and prevent you from building your prospect list completely from scratch.

 If you’re trying to sell a product to the VP of HR, it’s very likely that many other sales professionals are doing the same.
 If you create a second connection within the same organization, you’ll create a synergy that didn’t exist before.

 Imagine the decision-maker in a prospective company hears two different people in his organization mention you as a great person to work with.
-It creates a power shift, so that you’re no longer a sales person asking for business; instead you’re a sales professional that he feels compelled to work with.
+It creates a power shift so that you’re no longer a salesperson asking for business; instead, you’re a sales professional that he feels compelled to work with.

 Sometimes, a sense of competition between colleagues can work in your favor.

 Our friends at Wiley have provided a free excerpt of the book Stop Selling & Start Leading.
-Based upon research and interviews with buyers, the book provides a blueprint sales professionals.
+Based on research and interviews with buyers, the book provides a blueprint sales professionals.
 Read an excerpt of the book here.

 Once you’ve applied the concepts you heard here today, message me or email me and let me know what your results were.